Reviews for Numberless Dreams

 RnR Magazine ***

-"A skillful and sensitive composer."
+"A skillful and sensitive composer and performer."

 Born and raised in rural France, participating in the "Bal Folk" tradition, Julie Abbé moved to the UK twenty years ago where she developed a taste for jazz, blues and English and Irish folk music.
 A familiar figure on Bristol's vibrant music scene as a member of various jazz and folk outfits, Numberless Dreams is her debut folk album.

 Produced by Sid Goldsmith, it's an album that's divided between heartfelt versions of British folk songs and musical settings of some of the poetry of W.B.
 Yeats.
-Two of the latter, "A Poet To His Beloved" and "The Song of Wandering Aengus" open teh album and show Abbé to be a skillful and sensitive composer and performer, her guitar and perfectly judged vocals complemented by Dominie Hooper's expressive cello.
+Two of the latter, "A Poet To His Beloved" and "The Song of Wandering Aengus" open the album and show Abbé to be a skillful and sensitive composer and performer, her guitar and perfectly judged vocals complemented by Dominie Hooper's expressive cello.

 The folk songs she's chosen to cover are familiar, "Courting Is A Pleasure", "Flower Of Magherally", and "As I Roved out" have all arguably been done to death but Abbé is a fearless interpreter and arranger, often repeating, combining and rewriting verses or leaving them out all together, to subtly change the song's perspective.
 With telling contributions from Goldsmith and others, Abbé has recorded an album that sees her effortlessly moving between unaccompanied song and ensemble pieces -and one original instrumental- on a beguiling collection.